ublue-os/remove-unwanted-software/README.md

 At the time of writing, public [Github-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners) are using [Azure DS2_v2 virtual machines](https://docs.microsoft.com/en-us/azure/virtual-machines/dv2-dsv2-series#dsv2-series), featuring a 84GB OS disk on `/` and a 14GB temp disk mounted on `/mnt`.

 1. The root file system has ~29GB (of 84GB) available, the rest being consumed by the preinstalled build environment.
-Github runners come with a rich choice of software, see the image descriptions for [Ubuntu 18.04](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu1804-README.md) or [Ubuntu 20.04](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md).
+Github runners come with a rich choice of software, see the image descriptions for [Ubuntu 20.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2004-Readme.md), [Ubuntu 22.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2204-Readme.md) or [Ubuntu 24.04](https://github.com/actions/runner-images/blob/main/images/ubuntu/Ubuntu2404-Readme.md).
 This is great to support a wide variety of workflows out of the box, but also consumes a lot of space by providing programs that might be unnecessary for an individual build job.

 This action does the following: